singhgautam7/GCP-PDE-preparation---GRS/README.md

  7. [Extras](https://github.com/singhgautam7/GCP-PDE-preparation---GRS/tree/main/study_material/others)

 ## Important Links
- - [Question List](https://docs.google.com/document/d/1Nz5fVYeOEIdoZKHduR473RFv-z9fbHWNZKxmNvmUDkI/edit) aling with [Answers](https://docs.google.com/document/d/1hoMYLQDJsQ5etWUmyjrtOH91pJk2SZSkYJ_n8qEis8o/edit?usp=drivesdk) in Google Docs
  - [Practice Question Bank](https://www.passnexam.com/google/google-data-engineer) with more than 200 questions
- 	- Note: Even though the answers are mentioned here, some of the answers might be wrong.
+ > Note: Even though the answers are mentioned here, some of the answers might be wrong.
 So Google the questions or discuss it with peers to be 100% sure of the right answer.
  - [Videos](https://www.youtube.com/watch?v=7UOX2R-xf8I&list=PLQMsfKRZZviSLraRoqXulcMKFvIXQkHdA) on how to solve the questions in PDE